Enquire online. Start your MyBudget journey.

 Encourage friends and family to contribute to practical baby gear like nappies, wipes, bottles, or even big-ticket items like a pram or cot.
 You can even request group gifts or vouchers for essentials to maximise every dollar.

-Final thoughts: planning for a baby means planning for your financial future
+Planning for a baby in Australia: secure your financial future with MyBudget

-Having a baby is a huge financial change, but with a solid budget, smart spending, and the right government benefits, you can stay home longer and stress less.
+Having a baby is a huge financial change, but with a solid budget, smart spending, and the right government benefits, you can stay home longer and avoid money stress.